NiklasKramer/bands/README.md

 Each band is independently processed before being mixed together and sent through the output effects chain.

+## Requirements

+- norns
+- grid (required for band control, matrix, and path recording)

 ## Credits

 Concept inspired by the Buchla 296e Spectral Processor.

-Script architecture uses norns libraries: params, controlspec, grid, screen, metro, util.

 Created with the assistance of Cursor IDE.

----

-_Part of the norns ecosystem.
-Requires a grid for full functionality._